jthiema/Top-Quark-Spin-Correlations/README.md

 $ root[] events->Draw("electrons.core.p4.px", "electrons.core.p4.px<50 && electrons.core.p4.px>-50")
 - Notice that the default TCanvas is called "c1" (More in https://root.cern.ch/doc/master/classTCanvas.html), so you can store the plot you drew by: <br>
 $ root[] c1->SaveAs("~/CMS/FCC/'name_of_the_file'.png")
 - Now, here's a bigger toy to play with, that is this framework developed for FCC.
 It includes not only the particle physics event selection and also the physical reconstructions.
-Try to clone the FCC branch of this repo to your computer:
+Try to clone the FCC branch of this repo to your computer: <br>
 $ git clone -b FCC https://github.com/jthiema/Top-Quark-Spin-Correlations.git
 - It will ask you for your github username and the "password".
 But the "password" nowdays is not the password anymore.
 You need to go to the "Settings→Developer Settings" to generate classical personal tokens.
 Remember to select most of the options associated with the token and use the token as the password.